11 Surprising Signs That You’ll Make a Great Parent Someday

 We’ve all been in situations that make us want to explode—say, spending two hours on the phone with a new customer service rep to fix an error on your phone bill—but being able to stay calm and still be kind to the person on the other end of the line shows you have great emotional intelligence, a vital skill for parents.
 “Parents must have solid control over their emotions, know how to manage their feelings, and not just react with anger when things don’t work out the way they had wished,” she explains.
 “Having control over your emotions is so important since kids will push all your buttons like they have never been pushed.
 Acting out from an emotionally immature place will have lasting effects on your child.”
 Plus, being patient is good for you.
 Check out these 8 ways patience improves your health.

-You've said "no thanks" to an extra work project and taken a spa day instead
+You’ve said “no thanks” to an extra work project and taken a spa day insteadnd3000/Shutterstock

 Knowing how to look for and find joy in the little things in life—whether that’s fireflies during a sunset walk or breathing in the scent of fresh-cut grass—is the foundation of happy parenting, Christie says.
 “Having the ability to find joy in the little things, such as witnessing your child smiling in their sleep, or their excitement as they’re building a tower out of blocks, makes parenting that much more sacred and enjoyable,” she says, “especially when there is a sink full of dirty dishes, toys needing to be picked up, and a pile of laundry waiting to be washed.”
 These are some of the simple pleasures that make life worth living.